 You may be able to claim the tuition tax credit if you attended certain post‑secondary educational institutions.
-Under certain conditions, students can now include fees paid to a post-secondary educational institution for occupational skills courses that are not at the post-secondary level.

 Eligible Tuition Fees

-The following scenarios where fees were paid by someone else are not eligible to be claimed, such as:
+Fees paid by someone else are not eligible to be claimed, such as:

-Examination Fees for licensing or certification: Eligible
+Examination Fees for Licensing or Certification: Eligible

 You should be provided with a receipt to substantiate your eligible exam fees.
 Keep the receipt!
+Keep all receipts!!

 Completing Your Tax Return